Ali & Nino

 • Giamil came to the Ehrenfels’s home in Neckargemünd upon invitation, because he and Umar Rolf had exchanged letters before.
 One of these letters is publicly known.

-• Leelas father knew very well what Giamil was talking about.
-Perhaps he was ill at the time of Giamil’s visit.
-But we have no record of it.
-But I do have record that Leela was very very ill during all of her childhood.
-She cannot possibly judge this whole matter!
-Truth is that Giamil, Umar Rolf and Mireille had intense conversations together.
+• Leelas father Umar Rolf von Ehrenfels knew very well what Giamil was talking about.
+And the truth is that Giamil, Umar Rolf and Mireille had intense conversations together.

 In other words, Leela’s e-mails here are totally worthless.
 Betty Blair is building her character assassination of Giamil on sand.
-That happenes when one doesn’t have the most important facts.
+This happens when one doesn’t have the most important facts.

 Just ignore it.